astrorigin/pyswisseph/docs/concepts/bodies.md

 # Bodies

-For the functions `swe.calc_ut`, `swe.calc`, and `swe.calc_pctr`, you'll need to pass an integer to identify which celestial body to calculate.
+For [`swe.calc()`](../api/index.md#swisseph.calc) and related functions, you'll need to pass an integer to identify which celestial body to calculate.
 You can use the named constants or the numeric values directly.
 These numbers are defined in [`swephexp.h`](https://github.com/aloistr/swisseph/blob/master/swephexp.h).

 ## Major bodies and asteroids